Forest-Economics-Goettingen/woodValuationDE/README.md

 Here, <strong>woodValuationDE</strong> contributes with a comprehensive wood valuation model considering the various influences on
 <em>assortment composition</em>, <em>harvest costs</em> and <em>wood
 revenues</em>.
-It simplifies the estimation of realistic wood values for a broad field of bioeconomic applications.
+It simplifies the estimation of realistic monetary wood value for a broad field of bioeconomic applications.
 A particular strength of
 <strong>woodValuationDE</strong> is the consistency of the data
 underlying the various models, including a set of disturbance scenarios.

 <strong>woodValuationDE</strong> comprises data and models obtained from
 several studies.
-It thus makes previously published models available for future studies by creating a consistent valuation framework since all<sup>[1](#fndieter),[2](#fnmoellmann)</sup> submodels are based on operational harvest and sale data of HessenForst, the public forest service of the Federal State of Hesse in Germany.
+It makes previously published models available for future studies by creating a consistent valuation framework since all<sup>[1](#fndieter),[2](#fnmoellmann)</sup> submodels are based on operational harvest and sale data from HessenForst, the public forest service of the Federal State of Hesse in Germany.
 The underlying assortment tables are taken from [Offer and Staupendahl (2018)](
 #offer.2018) with corresponding functions for the harvest volume